Skip to Main Content

 Field Notes: Reflections on Climate Science in Chamonix

-by Hillary Gerardi | posted in: Life of CREA | 0
+by Hillary Gerardi | posted in: Behind the scenes | 0

 Why bring American students to Chamonix to study climate change?
 Justine Sulia, a student from the University of Wyoming’s Haub School shares her reflections on her experience this summer during CREA Mont-Blanc’s inaugural “Climate Science in Chamonix” program.
 The Mont-Blanc … Continued